OrleansContrib/OrleansShardedStorage/README.md

 ## How to Set up the Test Application

-This repo consists of the main `OrleansShardedStorageProvider` class library and a `TestApplication` (4 projects: Silo, Client, Grains, GrainInterfaces) to show how to use it.
+This repo consists of the main `OrleansShardedStorageProvider` class library and a Test Application (4 projects: Silo, Client, Grains, GrainInterfaces) to show how to use it.

-It is not yet deployed as a NuGet Package.
+It is not deployed as a NuGet Package.

 To run the test application: